falkr/ttm4115/pages/unit-7-comm/teamwork-1.md

 MQTTX is a desktop application that connects to an MQTT broker and that can publish and subscribe to arbitrary topics.
 This is a very tool useful during development.
-Essentially, MQTT.FX is a MQTT client, and can as such connect to an MQTT broker, subscribe to topics and send messages to topics.
+Essentially, MQTTX is a MQTT client, and can as such connect to an MQTT broker, subscribe to topics and send messages to topics.
 This does not sound like much.
 However, MQTTX has a generic user interface, you can use MQTTX while you construct your application to see how the other system components publish messages, and you can also "inject" messages into the system, by publishing to any topic you want.
 Using MQTTX is really simple, but because we have now talked about brokers, clients, publishers and subscribers, you may loose track and wonder what this MQTTX does: Think of it as a debugger for MQTT, and you can use it like Wireshark.
 Once the system is done, you don't need MQTTX anymore.